PacificBiosciences/sawfish/docs/user_guide.md

    - Identifies candidate structural variant (SV) regions
     - Assembles each candidate SV into a local SV haplotype.
     - Builds a binned track of sequencing coverage over the whole genome
-    - Runs initial copy number segmentation on the depth track, and iterates the segmentation to estimate and adjust for sample-specific GC-bias levels.
+    - Runs initial 'draft' copy number segmentation on the depth track, and iterates the segmentation to estimate and adjust for sample-specific GC-bias levels.
-2. `joint-call` - The joint call step takes the output of the sawfish 'discover' step for one-to-many samples and provides jointly genotyped SV calls over the sample set.
+2. `joint-call` - Given the 'discover' command results from each sample, the joint call step merges and genotypes SVs, calls CNVs and unifies SV/CNV calls from one or more samples.
 Joint calling includes the following operations:
     - Merge duplicate SV haplotypes
     - Associate deduplicated SV haplotypes with samples
     - Evaluate SV read support in each sample